Youth Pathway Programs

 Gator WISE- Veterinary Research

 Gator WISE: Veterinary Research is designed for students interested in veterinary science.
 Participants will engage in hands-on laboratory activities and interact with researchers from the UF College of Veterinary Medicine to gain a practical understanding of One Health.
 They will explore key topics such as antibiotic resistance and its impact on both animal and human health.
+Through a combination of lab work, discussions, and live demonstrations, this two-day, non-residential camp offers a brief yet immersive introduction to the field of veterinary research.
+This is developed in conjunction with the UF Center for Precollegiate Education & Training.

 Gator Vet Camp